What types of drugs are used to lower cholesterol?

 - Reversible memory issues.

-If you’re unable to take statins because of the side effects, you’re said to be statin-intolerant.
-If you are taking a statin, you should avoid grapefruit products because they can increase side effects.
+If you can’t take statins because of the side effects, you’re statin-intolerant.
+With certain statins, you should avoid grapefruit products because they can increase side effects.
 You should limit the amount of alcohol that you drink because combining alcohol and statin usage can increase your risk of liver damage.
-You may want to talk with your provider or pharmacist if you are concerned about any other types of interactions.
+You may want to talk with your provider or pharmacist if you’re concerned about any other types of interactions.

-PCSK9 inhibitors are designed to attach to a particular liver protein, which results in lowered LDL cholesterol.
-This class of drug can be given with statins and is usually for people at high risk of heart disease who have not been able to lower their cholesterol enough through other means.
+PCSK9 inhibitors attach to a particular liver cell surface protein, which results in lowered LDL (“bad”) cholesterol.
+This class of drug can be given with statins and is usually for people at high risk of heart disease who have not been able to lower their cholesterol enough in other ways.

 What are some possible side effects of PCSK9 inhibitors?